korgano/Dark-Descent-Reference-Project/README.md

 - r457 - mod loader and mod blueprints
 - Rummys - Aliens weapon sound files
 - AirStrikerAlex - .usmap file required for modding xenomorph and humanoid enemies
+- Narknon for the original Tuw GUI for retoc
+- matyalatte for Tuw
 - korgano - Dummy files and various modded assets